observablehq/plot/README.md

 If the **x** channel is not specified, the tick will span the full vertical extent of the plot (or facet).

 ## Transforms

+TODO Describe how transforms derive channels and mark indexes.

+TODO All marks support the following basic transforms:

+* **filter** -
+* **sort** -
+* **reverse** -

+In addition, you can specify a general transform, either as a custom function or by using one of the built-in transforms described below:

+* **transform** -

+The basic transforms are composable: the filter transform is applied first, then sort, reverse, and lastly the general transform.

 ### Bin